Hartford Art Galleries, Museums, Supplies & More

 You might be interested in private lessons or group classes for kids, teens, or adults but either way the best art schools in Hartford would be:

-The CREC Greater Hartford Academy of the Arts is a magnet arts high school that serves students from this town and the surrounding communities.
-Dr. Janet Brown started the Academy in 1985.
-Dance, musical theater, music (vocal, instrumental, jazz, or classical), theater, visual arts, and theatrical design and production were among the majors available to students.
+The CREC Greater Hartford Academy of the Arts is a magnet arts high school that serves students from this town and the surrounding communities that was started by Dr. Janet Brown in 1985.
+Dance, musical theater, music, theater, visual arts, and theatrical design and production are among the majors available to students.

-The Joseloff Gallery, the Donald and Linda Silpe Gallery, the Kaman Print Study Center, and Art on Campus are all part of the Hartford Art School Galleries.
-These exhibition spaces excite the community all year and engage students on a regular basis via unique visual experiences.
-They offer eight studio majors leading to the Bachelor of Fine Arts , one BA program in Art History, and three MFA degrees.
+The Joseloff Gallery, the Donald and Linda Silpe Gallery, the Kaman Print Study Center, and Art on Campus are all part of the Hartford Art School Galleries as these exhibition spaces excite the community all year and engage students on a regular basis via unique visual experiences.
+They offer eight studio majors leading to the Bachelor of Fine Arts, one BA program in Art History, and three MFA degrees.

-The Weaving Center has been supported by a small staff and great volunteers since 2009.
-They teach the traditional skill of weaving as a way to boost the self-esteem and sense of achievement of the artisans.
+The Weaving Center has been supported by a small staff and great volunteers since 2009 while teaching the traditional skill of weaving as a way to boost the self-esteem and sense of achievement of the artisans.

-Middletown Art Academy offers group or individual teaching to children and young people through carefully organized after-school fine art programs, as well as private fine art education to home schools.
-They also provide a fun summer fine art camp that includes outdoor drawing and painting.
+Group or individual teaching to children and young people through carefully organized after-school fine art programs as well as private fine art education to home schools is available from Middletown Art Academy who also provides a fun summer fine art camp in your area that includes outdoor drawing and painting.

-Wesleyan Potters is a non-profit school and cooperative guild that was created in 1948 to promote the learning and development of craft skills.
-They teach three different media: weaving, metalsmithing, and ceramics.
-Youth Pottery, Jewelry, Weaving, and Sewing lessons are also available for children from elementary school through high school.
+Wesleyan Potters is a non-profit school and cooperative guild that was created in 1948 to promote the learning and development of craft skills while teaching in three different media: weaving, metalsmithing, and ceramics.
+Youth pottery, jewelry, weaving, and sewing lessons are also available for children from elementary school through high school.

-Painting with a Twist has produced 13 million paintings in 41 states through fun-filled workshops.
-The instructors Cathy Deano and Renee Maloney provide a space for people to unwind, relax, and be creative.
-Invite your friends, sip your favorite beverage, and learn step-by-step from our great local artists.
-This would definitely be a more casual class setting than the others.
+Painting with a Twist has produced 13 million paintings in 41 states through fun-filled workshops as the instructors Cathy Deano and Renee Maloney provide a space for people to unwind, relax, and be creative.
+Invite your friends, sip your favorite beverage, and learn step-by-step from our great local artists but it should be noted that this would definitely be a more casual class setting than the others.

 Studios For Rent Near You